Day Trip to Celestun Biosphere Reserve (Mexico)

 If you’re taking a day trip to Celestun Biosphere, make sure you bring:

-- Binoculars: Great for wildlife spotting
+- Binoculars: Great for wildlife spotting, this will take the experience to another level!

-- Camera: Preferably one with a zoom lens
+- Camera: Preferably one with a zoom lens!

-- Dry bag: Keep your belongings
+- Dry bag: Keep your belongings safe and dry whilst you’re on the boat.

 If you’re not planning on hiking anywhere, flip-flops or sandals are fine for the day.
 I wore trainers but soon realised I didn’t need them!